Woods-Trevin/WarCardGame/README.md

 - This endpoint is to delete every element from either table excluding victories.

+GET '/war/victory'
+- This endpoint retrieves all victories since starting the app in ascending order.

 #### Postgres
 Postgres was an easy choice for my server-side framework.
 Postgres allows easy communication between the database and the backend server.
 I find it very straightforward to use.